TrevorCD/LED-Audio-Visualizer/README.md

 * Electronic and housing components [(see below)](#component-list)
 * Music

-### Usage
+## Usage
-This technology performs best in high amplitude environments such as concerts or festivals.
+MAX4466 Amplitude is adjustable.
+On the breakout board featured in the [components](#electronic-components), the amp knob is a small, rotatable plate on the underside of the board.
+This project is designed for high amplitude environemnts; subsequently, the amplification is set to minimum for this project.

-#### Config
+### Config
-* Set LED_PIN and MIC_PIN to appropriate digital PWM pin and analog pin on the Arduino
+* Set `LED_PIN` and `MIC_PIN` to appropriate digital PWM pin and analog pin on the Arduino
-* Timing adjustments:
+* **Timing adjustments:**
-  * SAMPLE_TIME: The period in milliseconds over which amplitude is calculated.
-If SAMPLE_TIME = 10, sample rate = 100Hz.
+  * `SAMPLE_TIME`: The period in milliseconds over which amplitude is calculated.
+If `SAMPLE_TIME` = 10, sample rate = 100Hz.
-  * WINDOW_SIZE: The size of the circular buffer.
+  * `WINDOW_SIZE`: The size of the circular buffer.
 Larger buffers take longer to adjust to new average sound levels.
-  * RUNNING_ITERS: The number of samples taken before an inner average is added to the window.
+  * `RUNNING_ITERS`: The number of samples taken before an inner average is added to the window.
 Large values allow accurate and long continuous averages in memory constrained environments.

-  * Average period (seconds) = SAMPLE_TIME * WINDOW_SIZE * RUNNING_ITERS / 1000.
+    Average period (seconds) = `SAMPLE_TIME * WINDOW_SIZE * RUNNING_ITERS / 1000`

-* Sensitivity adjustments:
+* **Sensitivity adjustments:**
-  * PEAK: The coefficient of the continuous average for the brightness ceiling. ( brightness = max IF sample ≥ continuous_average * PEAK )
+  * `PEAK`: The coefficient of the continuous average for the brightness ceiling.

+    brightness = max IF sample ≥ continuous_average * PEAK

-  * VALLEY: The coefficient of the continous average for the brightness floor.  ( brightness = min IF sample ≤ continuous_avergae * VALLEY )
+  * `VALLEY`: The coefficient of the continous average for the brightness floor.

-> [!TIP]
-> MAX4466 Amplitude is adjustable.
-This project is designed for high amplitude environemnts; subsequently, the MAX4466 amplification was set to minimum for calibration.
+    brightness = min IF sample ≤ continuous_average * VALLEY

 <br>